valanm22/documentation/learn/getting_started/quick_start.md

 ### Running Meilisearch

-On successfully running MeiliSearch, you should see the following response:
+On successfully running Meilisearch, you should see the following response:

 ```
 888b     d888          d8b 888 d8b  .d8888b.
 888